-Coming To Terms With Being A Widower
+Coming to Terms With Being a Widower

-Moving forward as a widower
+Moving forward as a recent widower

 Facing the demands of each day

 Most widowed men will agree the daily demands on their spouse were far greater than they ever imagined.
 So much of what a woman does is a convoluted support system keeping the wheels turning in a busy household, even if it was just the two of you.
-This is not to undermine a man’s role, of course, as he is likely to have been supportive of his partner in many other ways.
-If, because of a partner’s illness, the man is previously used to the daily demands of running a home, then coping alone will come in his stride; if not with a heavy heart.
+This is not to undermine a man’s role, as he is likely to be supportive of his partner in many other ways.
+Of course, in today’s society, there is much greater equality between men and women in the workplace and at home.

 There may be the feeling that there is no real point in carrying on, other than providing the financial needs of running a home.
 This feeling has been described as ‘being lost without a compass’ and it may well appear to those left completely alone, that a return to work is without purpose.

 Redefining your routine

-In spite of the inevitable concerns on the reliability of childcare, if necessary, and the day-to-day responsibilities of running a home, it will be good for you to concentrate on something else.
+In spite of the inevitable concerns on the reliability of childcare, if necessary, and the day-to-day responsibilities of running a home, it will be good to concentrate on something else.
 Going back to work, especially if you really enjoy your job, will come as a welcome relief.
-Use this time to think about your own physical and emotional needs as well, is important.
+Using this time to think about your own physical and emotional needs as well, is important.
 Joining a gym or something else involving exercise is a good way to enhance your mental stability and will hopefully put you in touch with new people.
 This could help you to leave your troubles behind and move beyond any anxieties or sadness.
 Just enjoying the moment.
 Look outside the routine you may have followed for years and see what there is on offer to broaden your horizons.

 Being a widower and dating again

 When, and if you do feel ready to date again, try to think positively about the experience.
 Whilst there may be a bit of uncertainty to begin with, have confidence in what you have to offer.
-If you have enjoyed a happy relationship, there is nothing to say you cannot enjoy the same with someone new.
+If you have enjoyed a happy relationship with your late partner, there is nothing to say you won’t experience happiness with someone new.